 Author: Ann Lieberman & Linda Friedrich

-Summary: For sites and individuals interested in exploring questions of why teachers become leaders in their schools and communities and how they move into positions of leadership, this paper and accompanying slides provide a rich and in-depth look at stories from a research study of NWP teacher-leaders recognized as effective models of teacher leadership.
-Exemplary in its research methodology and rich in detail and examples of collaboration, coaching, reflective practice and professional growth within school reform contexts, these resources could be useful in a variety of contexts including teachers seeking to learn about teacher leadership and NWP social practices in action and teacher leaders planning study groups or professional development focused on leadership development.
+Summary: For sites and individuals interested in exploring why teachers become leaders in their schools and communities and how they move into positions of leadership, this paper and accompanying slides provide a rich and in-depth look at stories from a research study of NWP teacher-leaders recognized as effective models of teacher leadership.
+Exemplary in its research methodology and rich in detail and examples of collaboration, coaching, reflective practice and professional growth within school reform contexts, these resources could be useful in study groups and a variety of other contexts where teachers seek to learn about teacher leadership and NWP social practices in action.

 Original Date of Publication: July 11, 2007

 The TCs emphasized that leadership must be earned.
 Being a teacher-leader means receiving (often informal) recognition from one’s colleagues for commitment to children, for high-quality teaching, and for willingness to share ideas (a rare quality among teachers working inside isolating school cultures).These teacher-leaders noted how their colleagues turned to them for advice about teaching writing.
 For example, Paul Epstein described what happened after he facilitated a schoolwide benchmark-setting process.
 Teachers from all grade levels sought him out informally for advice about how to teach writing; he was then able to share what he had learned from writing project colleagues as well as what he knew from his own classroom.